KhizarKhan1127/-GitHub-Class/README.md

 # -GitHub-Class
 We're studying about GitHub.<br>
-This is our first GitHub class.
+This is our first GitHub class.<br>
 😎😎😎😎